AliRZ-02/ANCHorizonsBot/README.md

 #### Test Run
 To test the program's functionality, first, comment out the Twitter Status Update Code in each method and replace the content of the tweet onto a `System.out.println` message.
 Once it has been ensured that the program works as intended, Revert the code that was commented out and run the program in the IDE.
 - The program automatically retrieves the user's calendar information from the system and as such, the program should run without any user input.
+- When testing, make sure to change the File Locations for all files in the program to the respective files on your computer and in the program folder.
+Currently, all are notated with `C:\AnyImageDownloadLocation`
 #### Deployment
 - To deploy this program, one can host their code on a virtual hosting platform or on a Raspberry Pi, however, I decided to create a JAR file of my program and then run a task on Windows Task Scheduler that executed the program at 10:00 AM every day, ensuring consistent tweets without having to manually run the program each day or having to pay to host my software online
 ### Authors